rhaido/blog/2013/11/18/01-cc-de-romaneche-et-de-voiron.md

 There was just 14 participants, so even small jams can not really affect your time.
 The start was not bad, all riders were quickly distributed all over the track after the first half, and time trial on the wed and deep grass started.
-One more time I realized, that the lap could really change after couple of laps under the wheels of senior category.
-I was fixed on the 8th position, not being able to approach myself to the 7th position, and on penultimate lap I got lapped by Julien Maitre and Lionel Genthon, who were fighting for the 1st and 2nd place, effectively ending my race.
+One more time I realized, that the track can really change after couple of laps under the wheels of senior category, requiring chaging tactics.
+I was fixed on the 8th position, not being able to approach myself to the 7th position, and on penultimate lap I was passed by Julien Maitre and Lionel Genthon, who were fighting for the 1st and 2nd place, effectively ending my race.

 And what about the basics?
 The basics, which have been hardly studied from this race,
 are: